Pre-alpha — open source

 Moneypenny makes agents stateful

 Every turn enriches a persistent knowledge graph.
 Facts are extracted, linked, and compressed so today's session builds on yesterday's.
-One SQLite file per agent holds memory, policies, audit logs, and sync state.
+No infrastructure to manage.
+No state to lose.

 Hybrid Retrieval